3 Pillars for an Effective Learning Program (Part 2): Learner Experience

 Creating this type of enjoyable, effective, and efficient learning experience is a common goal among learning organizations.
 For those that succeed, the benefits can be big.
 A great learning experience results in more engaged learners, helping them retain more of what they learn and supporting their success on exam day and on the job.
 Engagement is good for organizations as well, helping to improve candidate persistency, encouraging learners to come back for additional courses, and boosting the bottom line.

 That’s why many organizations are seeking a more modern, user-focused way to deliver learning.
-According to a Brandon Hall Group study, improving the learner experience is the number one reason organizations switch LMS providers.
+According to a Brandon Hall Group study, improving the learner experience is the number one reason organizations switch learning management system providers.

 3 steps for improving the learner experience

 Building an effective learning program means being able to deliver a great experience to every learner, every time, at scale.
 Since each learner is on a different path, organizations are increasingly turning to digital solutions that allow them to provide highly personalized, engaging lessons.
 To improve the learner experience at your organization, here are three key areas to keep in mind.

 - Make it accessible.
 The average American spends 5 hours a day on their mobile phone.
 To connect with busy professionals, nearly half of organizations are already incorporating mobile learning into their programs.
 In addition to making learning accessible across devices, presenting lessons in bite-sized chunks allows learners to squeeze in a study session whenever they have a few minutes.

 - Make it personalized.
 Remember those busy HR and IT professionals pursuing their next certifications?
 They might learn best by scanning through flashcards every night, while their colleagues enjoy bouncing questions off of other program users when absorbing new concepts.
 The best programs provide a personalized experience based on each learner’s preferences and knowledge across a variety of areas.